spotmaze/spotmaze/README.md

 - To refresh your world, you can rename your file to "[room1.json](https://github.com/spotmaze/spotmaze/blob/main/room-1.json)"
 - Use your URL with a queery parameter(?)
 - For eg [https://spotmaze.world/spotmaze?room1](https://spotmaze.world/spotmaze?room1).

+## Customize your world
+- You can customize your world by editing the appropriate fields in your [spotmaze.json](https://github.com/spotmaze/spotmaze/blob/main/spotmaze.json) file.
-- To embed images into your world, you can drag and drop your Image folder into the repository, and add "[Images/my-img.png](https://github.com/spotmaze/spotmaze/tree/main/Images)" into the image field.
+- To add images into your world, you can drag and drop your Image folder into the repository,
-- You can further customize your world by editing the appropriate fields in your [spotmaze.json](https://github.com/spotmaze/spotmaze/blob/main/spotmaze.json) file.
+- Then add "[Images/my-img.png](https://github.com/spotmaze/spotmaze/tree/main/Images)" into the locations the image field.

 ## Validate your world
 To Validate your JSON source file, you can use any JSON Validator.
 For eg